harmeling/TRASHED2022-how-did-we-write-online-exams/README.md

 * for Corona times ok
 * in presence exams are better since
 * cheating via communication channels can not be avoided
-* possible idea for future offline exams: let the student at the end scan their exam to submit the paper version alongside a PDF version to simplify correction and Klausuridea
+* cool idea for future offline exams:
+  - the student should scan their exam and
+  - let them submit their papers and PDF version
+  - this can greatly simplify correction and Klausureinsicht

 ## Tools:
 * Zoom: for video conference during the exam